ValDavSto/project-drones-ai/Writerside/topics/PiAsCoPilot.md

 - **AUX3** (Mode Selector):
   - **< 1300**: MSP Override is off – the Pi remains inactive.
-  - **1300–1800**: Stable mode – the Pi maintains the drone’s current position.
+  - **1300–1800**: Stable and Object Detection Mode – the Pi maintains the drone’s current position and scans for red objects.
-  - **> 1800**: Object detection mode – the Pi commands forward motion and reacts to visual input.
+  - **> 1800**: Flying Forward Mode – the Pi commands a slight forward motion.

 - **AUX5**: Activates the magnet (e.g., to pick up a package).
 - **AUX6**: Deactivates the magnet (e.g., to release a package).